ONSdigital/dp-zebedee-content/scripts/service-accounts/README.md

 Authorization: Bearer 1L1YlW7aA2hMMGetIbRv3IE3jIgdqYaXkeF8NTXYyZUh3XyvbHh5tUeYnSSCw0x9
 ```
 The API receiving the request will check the request contains an authentication header and make a request to the
 __Identity__ API to verify the caller is known.
-If the identity check request is successful the request continues to its
+If the identity check request is successful the request is allowed to
-destination otherwise it is rejected immediately with the appropriate HTTP status code.
+continue to its destination otherwise it is rejected immediately with the appropriate HTTP status code.

 ## Generating Service Accounts